 Liping Zhao, “The Tale of Our Other Genome,” Nature 465 (June 17, 2010): 879–880.

 Liping Zhao, “My Microbiome and Me,” Science 336 (June 8, 2012); Moises Velasquez-Manoff, “Are Happy Gut Bacteria Key to Weight Loss?”
 Mother Jones (April 22, 2013); Michael Greger, “Boosting Good Bacteria in the Colon Without Probiotics,” NutritionFacts.org (August 29, 2012).
 See also references in footnote 9.

 Diana Rodriguez, “Getting Fiber Without Excessive Gas,” Everyday Health (September 14, 2011).

 Cynthia Harriman, “Wheat – Don’t Shoot the Messenger,” Whole Grains Council (October 16, 2013).

 See, for example, the following research article I published which analyzes the way D&C 89:13 has been interpreted over time, “Getting into the Meat of the Word of Wisdom.”
-Interpreter: A Journal of Mormon Scripture 11 (2014): 1-36.
+Interpreter: A Journal of Latter-day Saint Faith and Scholarship 11 (2014): 1-36.
 This article is based on my analysis of the Word of Wisdom literature from 1833 to 2014, a fascinating experience!
-Without fail, LDS authors interpret the Word of Wisdom through the lens of their current dietary environment, although some of what is believed at the time later turns out to be incorrect.
+Without fail, Latter-day Saint authors interpret the Word of Wisdom through the lens of their current dietary environment, although some of what is believed at the time later turns out to be incorrect.
 This should not be surprising.
 How else can we see the world except through the language and culture of the society we live in?
 This certainly makes me feel quite humble about my claims, and I look forward to learning to see things in new ways, as these ways are revealed.